mbergg/Marilin-s-data-portfolio/Case Study 1/solution1.md

 ```

 **Thought process**
-* The end goal is to find total amount spent per customer.
+* The end goal is to find **total amount spent per customer**.
 Now I will work backwards to get to the first step.
-* To see the amount per customer, I need to GROUP BY customer id's
+* To see the amount per customer, I need to **GROUP BY** customer id's
-* Total amount consists of summarizing all the orders (use SUM)
+* Total amount consists of summarizing all the orders (use **SUM**)
 * I need to SELECT customer id's and order prices, which are in separate tables.
-This means, I need to use JOIN to combine sales and menu tables
+This means, I need to use **JOIN** to combine sales and menu tables

 **Answer**
 _Output the answer as a table_